Escape-Games-by-Thought-Works/crypto-challenge/README.md

 Important notes: `half_step` and `idea_round` will always take four 16-bit `Word`s as the first input argument. `half_step` uses four subkeys starting from the first element in the provided list; `idea_round` implements `half_step`, using those four subkeys, and also uses two more subkeys in its mixture step, for a total of 6.

 For encryption, each round uses six subkeys, and these subkeys are not used in subsequent rounds.
-For example the first encryption round uses subkeys K1, K2, K3, K4, K5, and K6.
-The first half-step uses K1 through K4, while K5 and K6 are used for the mixture step.
+For example the first encryption round uses subkeys K0, K1, K2, K3, K4, and K5.
+The first half-step uses K0 through K3, while K4 and K5 are used for the mixture step.

 For decryption, the subkeys for decryption are derived as follows: